AchanYao/copilot-cli/README.md

 You can modify the config file to change the default settings.
 More info you can see [here](src/runtime_config.rs).

+About switching between OpenAI and Tongyi Qianwen, see [here](docs/en/ConfigFile.md).

 ## set alias

 You can set alias for `copilot-cli` to make it easier to use.